rdebusscher/microstream-legacy-type-mapping/README.md

 private Country country = Country.DEFAULT;
 ```

 Be aware if you perform mappings that for new properties they are not _initialised_ as expected based on the java code.
-Primitive types have their default (0 for int, false for boolean, etc ...) and instances are null, always.
+Primitive types have their default value (0 for int, false for boolean, etc ...) and instances are null, always.

-You can play with the example by first running the `Contacts` program in the _old_ module and then the `ShowLeads` program in the _new_ module and see how the data is changed based on the log output information.
+You can play with the example by first running the `Contacts` program in the _old_ module and then the `Leads` program in the _new_ module and see how the data is changed based on the log output information.

 ## Complex refactoring

-Complex refactorings as indicated by the image earlier on where we also create an `Address` and `Country` instance, require the use of a _Legacy Type Handler_, not a simple mapping.
-The handler can based on the structure of the old class (using primitives and pointers) create an instance of the new class.
+Complex refactorings, as indicated by the image earlier on where we also create an `Address` and `Country` instance, require the use of a _Legacy Type Handler_, not a simple mapping.
+The handler can based on the structure of the old class (using primitives and pointers), create an instance of the new class(es).

 This handler cannot handle a renamed class, that needs to be performed separately, but a handler can perform the creation of `Address` and `Country`.

-The Handler will need to manipulate the old structure on the byte level, so this solution can become rather complex and difficult.
+The _Handler_ will need to manipulate the old structure on the byte level, so this solution can become rather complex and difficult.
 It might require MicroStream Experts to help you create such a _Legacy Type Handler_.

-The example is relatively simple since our old class only contains String references and this handler is relatively easy to write.
+The example is relatively simple since our old class only contains String references and so this handler is relatively easy to write.

-Have a look at the `LeadLegacyHandler` class and run the `Leads` program in the _old_ module and then the `ShowLeads` in the _new_ module.
+Have a look at the `LeadLegacyHandler` class and run the `OldLeadsprogram` program in the _old_ module and then the `NewLeadsProgram` in the _new_ module.